-- 3.1.2 Review and maintain the Authority's systems of internal control and governance through the Primary Assurance Group and provide the necessary assurances to Members. - 3.1.3 Review governance arrangements of the Authority's wholly owned company, MWHL. - 3.1.4 Deliver an Annual Member Training and Development Plan for 2016/17.
+- 3.1.2 Review and maintain the Authority's systems of internal control and governance through the Primary Assurance Group and provide the necessary assurances to Members. - 3.1.3 Deliver an Annual Member Training and Development Plan for 2016/17. - 3.1.4 Ensure roles of statutory officers are clearly defined and delivered on behalf of the Authority.